Brexit: Information for Canadian companies

 - Contact a trade commissioner in the U.K. or in the EU

 What is Brexit?

 Brexit, short for “British exit,” is the term used to refer to the United Kingdom’s decision to leave the European Union.
 The U.K. left the EU on January 31, 2020, but continued to abide by EU rules under a transition period, which concluded on December 31, 2020.
-As of January 1, 2021, the U.K. and EU entered into a new trading relationship based upon a Trade and Cooperation Agreement.
+As of January 1, 2021, the U.K. and EU entered into a new relationship based upon the provisional application of the EU-U.K. Trade and Cooperation Agreement.

 What does this mean for Canada?

-Once ratified, the Canada-UK TCA will provide continuity, predictability and stability for trade between Canada and the United Kingdom.
-It preserves the main benefits of CETA and Canada’s competitive advantage in the U.K. market.
-This includes the elimination of tariffs on 98% of products exported to the U.K.
+The Canada-U.K. TCA provides continuity, predictability and stability for trade between Canada and the United Kingdom.
+It preserves the main benefits of CETA and Canada’s competitive advantage in the U.K. market, including the elimination of tariffs on 98% of Canadian products exported to the U.K.